 No Ferry Tickets (Yet)

 Suitably caffeinated, the next task on my list was securing my ferry ticket for tomorrow’s move to Syros.
-This turned out to be a failure as I could only find one ticket office and they didn’t open until 9am.
-Not wanting to hang around wasting time, I decided to return later in the day and move onto my next goal: obtaining transportation.
+This turned out to be a failure as I could only find one ticket office, and they didn’t open until 9am.
+Not wanting to hang around wasting time, I decided to return later in the day and move on to my next goal: obtaining transportation.

-Seeing a man inside, I walked up and asked if they had any cars available.
-His English didn’t seem great, but I managed to convey that ideally I wanted a vehicle for 1 day, but starting later today until tomorrow afternoon.
-When I asked for the cost, he said €13 which sounded way too good to be true, but he repeated it several times and I decided I’d found the bargain of the century!
+Seeing a man inside, I asked if they had any cars available.
+His English didn’t seem substantial, but I managed to convey that, ideally, I wanted a vehicle for 1 day, but starting later today until tomorrow afternoon.
+When I asked for the cost, he said €13, which sounded way too good to be accurate, but he repeated it several times, and I decided I’d found the bargain of the century!

 I hadn’t expected to have a car this early in the day, so I quickly revised my sightseeing plans and decided to split the island into north and south, visiting the southern half today and saving the northern side for tomorrow.

 Bag packed, I first headed back into Livadi and around the one-way system to get to the only petrol station on the island: an EKO garage on the main road into Livadi from Chora.

 Car refuelled, I drove past my hotel and continued south to my first stop: Ampeli Beach.
 Well, it would have been had I not seen it from a distance and realised it was tiny and pretty hard to get to by car.
 So, I skipped that and continued west to Vagia Beach instead.